Chocolate Orange Spice Cake

 Bake for 25 to 30 minutes, or until a toothpick inserted in the center of the cake comes out clean.
 Let cakes cool in their pans for 15 minutes.
 Then invert onto a cooling rack to cool completely.

-Melt the chocolate in the top of a double broiler and set aside to cool.
+- Melt the chocolate in the top of a double boiler and set aside to cool.

 Once the cakes have cooled, if any domes have formed, cut them off to create a level cake surface.
 Place one layer of cake on a cake round or cake platter.
 Spread about ¾ cup on top and level with a warmed offset metal cake spatula to smooth out frosting, warming the cake spatula as needed.
 To warm the cake spatula, run under hot water then wipe dry with a clean towel and continue to spread frosting on and around the cake.
 Top with the next layer of cake and continue this process finishing with the final cake layer.